 Even though vitiligo isn’t life-threatening, it can make any kid or teen feel different as long as he/she is subjected to hateful remarks, strange stares, and bullying in school.
 Thankfully, we have brands like Primark that has decided to represent kids and teenagers with vitiligo in their advertising campaigns for its new ranges of children’s active wear and casual wear.

-In our previous blogs, we have enlisted several brands that are using marketing as a tool to break down beauty barriers and include a demographic that may feel left out.
+In our previous blogs, we have enlisted several brands that are using marketing as a tool to break down beauty barriers and include a demographic that may often feel left out.
 Recently, Primark joined these brands to embrace vitiligo friendly advertising.
 The fashion brand made a bold statement by signing Kaiden Williams, a teen with vitiligo for its latest campaign for cloth stores.

 The 13-year-old from Wolverhampton says that he has been inundated with messages from others with the skin condition.
 That’s not it; the move has also been appreciated by shoppers of all age and classes who have praised the high street giant for championing diversity.